-Can I share a few words for those spiritual leaders and Christians who are engaged in Gospel ministry this week and are simultaneously experiencing spiritual battle?
+Can I share some encouragement for spiritual leaders and Christians who are engaged in gospel ministry this week and are simultaneously experiencing spiritual battle?

-Twenty-eight years into ministry I can tell you, any time you tackle a big effort to lift up Jesus, you can buckle up for some spiritual opposition of some kind.
+Thirty-one years into ministry I can say, anytime you tackle a big effort to lift up Jesus, you can buckle up for some spiritual opposition of some kind.
 It’s as predictable as the sunrise.

 Sometimes it’s tied to fatigue—during a big ministry week you are expending more physical and emotional energy, making you more irritable or sensitive.

-Sometimes it’s conflict-oriented—bumping into others emotionally (perhaps also facing similar battles), or finding conversations more combustible, running thin, or generally “flaring up” more easily.
+Sometimes it’s conflict oriented—bumping into others emotionally (who are perhaps also facing similar battles), or finding conversations more combustible, running thin, or generally “flaring up” more easily.

 Sometimes it’s circumstantial—a car accident, a hard drive crash, a technical systems problem, an irritating or discouraging series of events—more than usual, indicating that it’s more than random.